cccorn/AP-loss/README.md

 ### Note

-We release this PyTorch implementation instead of MXNet due to an engineering [issue](https://github.com/apache/incubator-mxnet/issues/8884).
+We release this PyTorch implementation instead of MXNet implementation due to an engineering [issue](https://github.com/apache/incubator-mxnet/issues/8884).
 The python custom operators in MXNet does not run in parrallel when using multi-gpus.
 It is more practical to implement AP-loss in PyTorch for faster training speed.

 ### Acknowledgements